WesCook/Nutrition/readme.md

 By default, Nutrition comes configured with the classic five food group system: dairy, fruit, grain, protein, and vegetables.
 However many different systems are possible.
 Some examples include:

 * A spicy tolerance bar, where eating enough spicy foods will grant a permanent resistance to fire.
-* A zombie simulation where you must constantly eat brains to avoid negative effects.
+* A zombie simulation where you must eat brains to avoid negative effects.
 * Gluten intolerance.
 Eat bread, get sick.

+When updating the mod, please delete your `/config/nutrition/nutrients/` directory to receive new mod support.
+This is necessary so we don't overwrite any customizations.

 ## Mods Supported